AdaCore/gnatdashboard/docs/source/user-manual/workflow_integration.rst

 |GNATdashboard| without |SonarQube|
 -----------------------------------

-|SonarQube| is only used to display results from various analysis.
-It is
+|SonarQube| is only used to display results from various analyses.
-therefore not mandatory to display the analysis: for instance, you can choose not to use the |SonarQube| integration but use custom scripting to extract the analysis results stored in the |GNAThub| database.
+The technical debt information is also available in the |SonarQube| dashboard for the issues reported by the supported tools.
+It is therefore not mandatory to display the analysis: for instance, you can choose not to use the |SonarQube|
+integration but use custom scripting to extract the analysis results stored in the |GNAThub| database.

 To disable the :program:`sonar-config` and :program:`sonar-scanner` plug-ins, use the :command:`Plugins_Off` project attribute